 The Dark Knight’s genius writing, directing, and performances have inspired some of the best quotes of any modern film.

-Here are the best 12 quotes from the film’s iconic villain, along with some backstory and context to help you understand what makes them so good.
+Here are the best Joker quotes from The Dark Knight film’s most iconic villain and some backstory and context to help you understand what makes them so good.

 12. “Whatever doesn’t kill you, simply makes you… stranger.”

-This line is iconic as it’s the first line Heath Ledger utters on screen as “The Joker.”
+This line is iconic as it’s Heath Ledger’s first line on screen as “The Joker.”

 It’s at the beginning of the film during the clown bank heist.
-The clowns have infiltrated the bank, and have slowly been turning on each other one by one.
-The last one left, Bozo, is loading the money into the bus, when the bank teller gives him a stern warning.
+The clowns have infiltrated the bank and slowly turned on each other one by one.
+The last one left, Bozo, is loading the money into the bus when the bank teller gives him a stern warning.